takuya/php-imagick-cmd-wrapper/README.md

 ### IDE Auto Completion.

-Some options are auto generated from Help doc from 'convert -h'.
+Options(methods) are auto generated from Help doc from 'convert -h'.

-So, IDE AutoCompletion will not works fine.
+So, in Some IDE, Auto completions will not work fine.

-If it happens then , Add path `src/generated/` to your Project Search PATH.
+If it happens then , Add path `src/generated/` to your Project search PATH.

 ## Developing notice.